godotengine/godot-docs/classes/class_meshtexture.rst

 | *Getter* | get_base_texture()      |
 +----------+-------------------------+

-Set the base texture that the Mesh will use to draw.
+Sets the base texture that the Mesh will use to draw.

 .. _class_MeshTexture_property_image_size: